 Vetiver Essential Oil Works on Your Heart

-Vetiver is in the grass family (Poaceae), but unlike most grasses, which spread their roots in a mat-like fashion, its root grow downward toward the earth.
-It is the root from which vetiver essential oil is extracted.
+Vetiver is in the grass family (Poaceae), but unlike most grasses, which spread their roots in a mat-like fashion, its roots grow downward into the earth.
+It is the taproot from which vetiver essential oil is extracted.

 Get yourself firmly rooted with vetiver.
 It has a sweet, heavy and earthy aroma that many people love.
 This is a great oil to mix with a carrier oil like grapeseed, coconut, or almond and use for massages.

 Copaiba balsam to Get You Moving

 A balsam is a mixture of essential oil and resin.
 Copaiba balsam comes from a plant in the genus Copaifera, a name meaning ‘copal-bearer,’ describing their resin-producing nature.